 Q: How often do I come to lessons?

 A: Private lesson students have a half-hour lesson every week.
-Our AMPD band drummers have an hour rehearsal every week. .
+Our AMPD band drummers have an hour rehearsal every week in addition to their private lesson.

 Q: Do I need to have a drum kit in order to take drum lessons?